-The St James Hotel in Cimarron, New Mexico was built in 1872 by Henri Lambert (later changed to Henry) and was originally called Lambert’s Inn.
-Its saloon, restaurant, and 43 rooms were witness to at least 26 murders during Cimarron’s wilder days.
-Clay Allison, Black Jack Ketchum, Jesse James, and Buffalo Bill Cody have all left their mark on the St. James, as attested by the numerous bullet holes in the ceiling of the main dining room.
+The St James Hotel in Cimarron, New Mexico, was built in 1872 by Henri Lambert (later changed to Henry) and was initially called Lambert’s Inn.
+Its saloon, restaurant, and 43 rooms witnessed at least 26 murders during Cimarron’s wilder days.
+Clay Allison, Black Jack Ketchum, Jesse James, and Buffalo Bill Cody have all left their mark on the St. James, as attested by the numerous bullet holes in the main dining room ceiling.

 Before Henry made his way to New Mexico, he was the personal chef to President Abraham Lincoln, upon the recommendation of Ulysses S. Grant.
 He continued to hold the position until the president was assassinated in 1865.
 Before long, Henry made his way west in search of gold.
 Finally settling in Elizabethtown, New Mexico, he opened a saloon and restaurant instead of finding gold.

-At this time Elizabethtown, Cimarron, and much of the surrounding was owned by Lucien B. Maxwell.
+At this time, Elizabethtown, Cimarron, and much of the surrounding area were owned by Lucien B. Maxwell.
 The Maxwell Land Grant was the largest land grant ever made in the United States.
 When Maxwell sold the grant in 1870, the new Land Grant Company men discovered that the French chef, Henry Lambert, was working in Elizabethtown and enticed him to come to Cimarron.

 The Lambert Inn, as it was called at the time, started business in 1872.
 Built during a time when law and order were non-existent, the saloon quickly gained a reputation as a place of violence, where it is said that 26 men were shot and killed within its adobe walls.
 The first question usually asked around Cimarron in the morning was: “Who was killed at Lambert’s last night?”
 Another favorite expression following a killing was: “It appears Lambert had himself another man for breakfast.”

 The saloon was wildly popular with cowboys, traders, miners, and the many travelers of the Santa Fe Trail.
-The saloon did so well that Henry added guest rooms in 1880, and the hotel was soon considered to be one of the most elegant hotels west of the Mississippi River
+The saloon did so well that Henry added guest rooms in 1880, and the hotel was soon considered one of the most elegant hotels west of the Mississippi River.

 Many well-known people stayed there over the years.
 Wyatt Earp, his brother Morgan, and their wives spent three nights at the St. James on their way to Tombstone, Arizona.
 Jesse James stayed there several times, always in room 14, signing the registry with his alias, R.H.
 Howard.
 Jesse James’ nemesis and would-be killer, Bob Ford, also stayed at the St. James.